davidfeng88/bara/README.md

 ```
 The homepage also contains a search bar component, which is the same search bar component in the header of other pages (business search, business show, etc.) See details in the next section.

-### Business Search
+### Business search

 #### Search bar
 ![search_bar](docs/search_bar.png)
 The search bar has two fields, `name` and `location`, which are filled based on query string (`?name=bur&location=19th`) in the URL (e.g. `https://bara.davidfeng.us/#/businesses/?name=bur&location=19th`) in the `constructor` and `componentWillReceiveProps`.
 Therefore in a search page, the search bar input fields are filled with those queries.
 Upon submission, the search bar pushes `/businesses/?name=${nameEncoded}&location=${locationEncoded}` to the history.
 Notice that the two fields are encoded using `encodeURIComponent`.

 #### Sample searches and price filters
 ![sample_searches](docs/sample_searches.png)
 Sample searches provides some links for the user to try the search functionality.
 The price filters fetches all the current filters (`name`, `location`, `tag`, current `prices[]`) from the URL, and adds/removes a specific `prices[]` value when the user clicks on the dollar sign buttons.
 The updated search result will show up after the click.
 No need to click the submit button.
 Also, it is possible to select multiple `prices[]` values (e.g. "$" and "$$$$", which translates to `prices[]=1&prices[]=4` in the query string).

 #### Search component
 ![search](docs/search.png)
 The search component first set the `loaded` field in its state to be `false`, which displays the loading spinner.
-Then it get all the filters (`name`, `location`, `tag`, `prices[]`) from the URL, send them to the backend, and the business index route handles the search and sends back the information of matched businesses.
+Then it get all the filters (`name`, `location`, `tag`, `prices[]`) from the URL, send them to the backend, and the business index route handles the search and sends back the information of matched businesses (see below).
+Then the search component displays those businesses.
 ```ruby
 def index
   businesses = Business.all.includes(:reviews, :tags)